tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 ### Querying an object version

-#### Feature description
+#### Description

-This API is used to query some or all objects in a bucket as well as their version history.
+This API is used to query some or all the objects in a bucket and their version history.

 #### Method prototype